zh1huang/tp/docs/DeveloperGuide.md

 A user may choose to check the estimated marked up price of an item, given a specific mark up percentage.

-1. After user input is parsed, a `MarkUpCommand` object is created & returned to `CLIvershelf`
+1. After user input is parsed, a `MarkUpCommand` object is constructed & returned to `CLIvershelf`
 2. CLIvershelf invokes `MarkUpCommand#execute()`, which checks if the shelf name is soldItems
    1. If the shelf name is `soldItems`, an error string `MARKUP_ON_SOLDITEMS_NOT_PERMITTED_MESSAGE` will be returned
    2. Else, continues by constructing `SalesMarkUp` Object